Rookout/docs/docs/rooks-setup.md

 ## Setup

-Import the Rookout SDK within your application:
+Import the SDK within your application:
 ```python
 import rook